Questions and Answers with Mahasi Sayadaw #

 No, not always.
 There are times when you find objects occurring to you so fast that you have no time to label them each.
 Then you will have to keep up with them by being merely aware of them moment to moment, without labeling.
 It is also possible to be aware of 4 or 5 or ten objects spontaneously, although you are able to label only one.
 Don’t worry about that.
 It also serves your purpose.
 If you try to label all the objects occurring, you are likely to get exhausted.
 The point is to be scrupulously aware of objects, i.e. in terms of their characteristics.
 In this case, you can also note objects through the six senses, moment to moment instead of noting routinely.

 Q9.
 Venerable Sir, is there any disadvantage by not labeling a meditation object, like rising, falling, sitting, standing, doing, lying and so on?

-Yes, of course, there is some disadvantage in not labeling an object: inaccurate concurrence of mind and meditative object, superficial awareness, energy reduction, and so on.
+Yes, of course, there are some disadvantages in not labeling a meditation object: inaccurate concurrence of mind and meditative object, superficial awareness, energy reduction, and so on.

 Q10.
 Venerable Sir, if noting ‘sitting, sitting’ when one is sitting, serves one’s purpose, why is one instructed to note ‘rising-falling’ when one is sitting?

 Of course, it serves one’s purpose to note ‘sitting, sitting’ when one is sitting.
 But if one observes a single object for long, it would become so easy that he may lose balance from little energy and too much concentration.
 This would result in sloth and torpor and shallow or weak awareness.
 That is why one is instructed to observe ‘rising and falling’ as a main object when one is sitting.

 Q11.
 Venerable Sir, how does a yogi keep the balance between concentration and energy by noting ‘rising and falling’?